-To review the offerings for study abroad, please visit the Office of Study Abroad website or search the available options to study in German.
+To review the offerings for study abroad, please visit the Center for Global Education or search the available options to study in German.
 For more information on the programs in Berlin or for questions regarding other possibilities for study in Germany, contact the German Department (Newcomb 305, 865-5276) or the Study Abroad Office (6901 Willow St., email@example.com, 865-5339).

 Study in Moscow or St. Petersburg!
 Our program actively encourages the qualified student of Russian to participate in summer and semester language study programs in Russia, and a number of our students have done so with great success.
-While Tulane does offer its own study abroad program in either Moscow or St. Petersburg Russia, the study abroad office and the Russian Department are happy to help the interested student work to go on alternative programs that may be better suited to a students' particular passion for Russia.
+While Tulane does offer its own study abroad program in either Moscow or St. Petersburg Russia, the Center for Global Education and the Russian Department are happy to help the interested student work to go on alternative programs that may be better suited to a students' particular passion for Russia.

 A number of our students have seized the opportunity to study abroad.
 In fact, one of our Russian majors just spent the '10-'11 Academic Year in Vladimir, Russia.